 I love the look of a pedicure.
 Be it a shiny color or a beautiful design, a pedicure makes me think of carefree, barefoot summer days.
 You may not be able to get out to the salon for a pedicure, but that’s no reason to neglect your feet.
-They’re still dealing with all the walking, running and pounding you subject them to daily, only now they’ve been bound in thick socks and shoes or boots for months.
+They’re still dealing with all the walking, running and pounding you subject them to daily.
 I say they need some TLC.

 First things first — you need to remove your old polish.
 Sure, you probably know how to do this, but I have to share this great technique for five-minute nail polish removal, plus it only uses one cotton ball.
 How’s that for saving money?

 If you tend to use a lot of dark-colored polishes, after removing polish you may find your nails stained.
 If so, here’s a simple method to get your nails back to their natural color.

 Next step: shaping.
 Toenails are much less complicated to get into shape than fingernails.
 Basically just trim them straight across (trimming too much into the corners can lead to ingrown toenails) and then file until smooth.
 To prevent weakening your nails, file in one direction only.

 The warm soak your tootsies get at the salon is not only relaxing but is also meant to help soften dead skin to make it easier to remove.
 This helps get your feet from dry and cracked to baby-soft.
 There are lots of foot-soak recipes online but most use the same basic concept.

 To start with you’ll need a tub for soaking, a towel nearby for drying and a nice relaxing place to sit and, well, relax.
 I like a skin-softening soak followed by an overnight moisturizing routine.
 You may choose to do or not do the overnight part, but it will help.
 You may also choose to soak, then complete the pedicure and then do the overnight moisturizing.